specious/facebook-cli/README.md

 ```
 COMMANDS
     api        - Make a Facebook API request
-    config     - Save Facebook application ID and secret
+    config     - Save your Facebook API credentials
     event      - Show event details
     events     - List your upcoming events
-    feed       - List the posts on your profile
+    feed       - List posts on your profile
-    friends    - List the people you are friends with (some limitations)
+    friends    - List people you are friends with (some limitations)
     help       - Shows a list of commands or help for one command
-    likes      - List the pages you have 'Liked'
+    likes      - List pages you have 'Liked'
     links      - Some useful URLs
-    login      - Log into Facebook and receive an access token
+    login      - Request Facebook permissions and receive an API access token
     logout     - Deauthorize your access token
     me         - Show your profile information
     pastevents - List your past events
     photos     - List photos you have uploaded
     photosof   - List photos you are tagged in
-    post       - Post a message or image to your timeline
+    post       - Post a message or image to your timeline, a page or a group
-    postlink   - Post a link to your timeline
+    postlink   - Post a link to your timeline, a page or a group
-    postvideo  - Post a video to your timeline
+    postvideo  - Post a video to your timeline, a page or a group
+    tagged     - List stories you are tagged in
     videos     - List videos you have uploaded
     videosof   - List videos you are tagged in
 ```